An Overview of Health Insurance and Immunization Policies

 - .. a maximum deductible of $50.00.

 Sonoma State University requires that you purchase the school sponsored policy which exceeds the specified requirements and is an excellent value.
-This may be done at the International Services Office or online at www.csuhealthlink.com.
+This may be done at the Center for International Education Office or online at www.csuhealthlink.com.
 You can visit the website to find costs and coverage details.

 No student will be allowed a waiver from this policy except students who are sponsored by their own government or the U.S. government and who are already covered through a policy required by their program.
 Such a policy must meet the limits listed above and you will need to contact the international student advisor to request the waiver.
 If you do not fall into one of these covered categories and are interested in learning more about the waiver policy, please speak to the international student advisor at International Services.